tldrcode/tldrcode.com/README.md

 - Submit Issues to our Issue Tracker
 - Correct Issues in our Issue Tracker
 - Add a new Language
-- Help use with some CSS (We're all pretty bad at it)
+- Help us with some CSS (We're all pretty bad at it)
 - Help document
 - Send us pull requests
   - New features
-  - fix our very basic features (Search)
+  - Fix our very basic features (Search)

 If you can do any of the above we will be eternally grateful.